Dublin, Ireland

 Howth.
 Take the DART (Dublin Area Rapid Transit)

 north and get out at the last stop.
-Fish and chips on the
+Fish and chips on the pier is an all-time favourite, though try a walk around the entire peninsula

-Irish Sea and Dublin Bay are not to be missed.
-The Summit Inn is a good point to aim
+Summit Inn is a good point to aim for.

 Sandycove.
 The James Joyce Tower in